-You can get a lot of electric guitar for less money than ever, as the impending Black Friday guitar deals will prove again, but it's always good to hear a pro musician flying the flag for more affordable guitars onstage.
+You can get a lot of electric guitar for less money than ever, as the impending Black Friday guitar deals will prove again, but it's always good to hear a pro musician flying the flag for cheaper electric guitars onstage.
 Twisted Sister guitarist Jay Jay French is one who owns an enviable vintage guitar collection, but on Twister Sister's final tours before bowing out in 2016 he'd often use Epiphone Les Pauls onstage.
-In a new interview with Ultimate Guitar he explains why.
+In a new interview with Ultimate Guitar (opens in new tab) he explains why.

 "Well, if we're talking about the technicalities of a guitar sound – first, let me say: when you're playing through six-stacks on stage at 120 decibels, the differences between pickups is not all that extreme," notes Jay Jay.